NuevoFoundation/workshops/content/english/csharp-basics/classes-and-objects.md

 ---
 title: "Classes and Objects"
 description: "Introduce classes and objects in C#."
-date: 2023-09-13T00:00:00Z
+date: 2024-09-16T00:00:00Z
 weight: 8
 ---

 ## What is an Object and what is a Class?

-An object is an thing (noun) that has certain characteristics and can perform certain tasks.
+An Object is a thing (noun) that has certain characteristics and can perform certain tasks.
 A Class is the blueprint or definition for that object when it is created.

 An example is a Person.
 A Person is a kind of Class.
 A person can have certain characteristics that distinguish it from another person.
 It can have blue eyes, it can be 15 years old, etc. A person can also perform certain tasks.
 It can walk, it can talk, etc.